 To learn more about all kinds of chiles, check out my guide to chile peppers.

 STEP #1: Place the chiles on a baking sheet.
 You don’t have to worry about them being too close together.

 STEP #2: Turn on your oven’s broiler and place the chiles on a rack about 6 inches from the top coils of your oven.
-Cook 5 – 7 minutes or until they start to blacken.
+Roast 5 – 7 minutes or until they start to blacken.
 Turn and cook for an additional 5 minutes.

 DES’ TIP: You can also do this on your grill or on a gas stove.
 Simply place the peppers directly on the grill or flame until the peppers start to blister and blacken.

 STEP #3: Place the chiles in a resealable plastic bag or a paper bag and close.
 Let set for about 20 minutes.
 This allows the chiles to steam which will make the skins easier to remove.

 STEP #4: Gently remove the skins from the outside of the peppers.

 STEP #5: Use a spoon to gently scoop out the seeds.
 It’s ok if there are still a few left over.
 If you’d like to make sure all the seeds are removed you can rinse the chile under water.